BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 On the next change detection run, we will see the latest emitted value in the view.

-If the component gets destroyed, the subscription that got set up in the `async` pipe before the first run of `AfterContentChecked` gets destroyed on the pipes `ngOnDestroy` [💾 hook](https://github.com/angular/angular/blob/0119f46daf8f1efda00f723c5e329b0c8566fe07/packages/common/src/pipes/async_pipe.ts#L83).
+If the component gets destroyed, the subscription that got set up in the `async` pipe after the first run of `AfterContentChecked` gets destroyed on the pipes `ngOnDestroy` [💾 hook](https://github.com/angular/angular/blob/0119f46daf8f1efda00f723c5e329b0c8566fe07/packages/common/src/pipes/async_pipe.ts#L83).

+There is no manual subscription handling necessary.

 **Avoiding Reactive Programming ([🎮 demo](https://blog-how-to-avoid-observables-in-angular.stackblitz.io/ex2-im;page=0))**
 ```typescript